 "I think next year he's going to finally get to play his true position of power forward.
 And so, at that point, he's going to come home and he's going to trim down and shed some pounds, so he gets a quicker step and a little more mobility.
-Because they've kinda promised him that they're going to get a center."
+Because they've kind of promised him that they're going to get a center."

 Omer Asik is a rim protecting center that the Celtics previously came close to acquiring, and the Celtics could provide the Rockets with the cap relief that they need.
 Oh, and on top of that, Danny Ainge and Daryl Morey are close friends and former colleagues.